Zuo Zongtang: General Tso's chicken

-The dish General Tso's chicken in American Chinese cuisine was introduced in Taiwan and then in America in the 1970s, inspired by a dish originally prepared by Peng Chang-kuei, a Taiwanese chef specialising in Hunan cuisine.
+The dish General Tso's chicken in American Chinese cuisine was introduced in Taiwan and then in North America in the 1970s, inspired by a dish originally prepared by Peng Chang-kuei, a Taiwanese chef specialising in Hunan cuisine.
 Peng named the dish in honour of Zuo Zongtang.

 One apocryphal story, for which no evidence is offered, credits the Chinese and Southeast Asian stuffed pancake Apam balik to the general.
 He is said to have invented it as a way to use local products and save his men from more expensive ingredients.